-TinkerTool System can evaluate a given software component, such as an application, an executable file or a signed software distribution disk image, against all mentioned security checks, showing all details.
+TinkerTool System can evaluate a given software component, such as an application, a code bundle, e.g. a plug-in, an executable file, or a signed software distribution disk image, against all mentioned security checks, showing all details.
 This allows you to verify the integrity, the source, and the overall security assessment of this software.

 Checking a software product is very simple.
 Just perform the following steps:

 Select the tab item Security Check of the pane Applications.